austinrobertcraig/project-template/README.md

 Hello I am just a small document.
 \end{document}
 ```
 - Click the green "run" arrow in the top right of your `.tex` file.
-This should begin building the PDF, and now MiKTeX should prompt you to install the `latexmk` package.
-Do so.
+This should begin building the PDF.
+If MiKTeX prompts you to install the `latexmk` package, do so.
 - Try to compile the PDF again.
 If it still fails, it is likely because you do not have Perl installed on your machine, which is a requirement for `latexmk`.
 See [the latexmk documentation](https://mg.readthedocs.io/latexmk.html) for information on how to fix this.
-- Once your PDF compiles for the first time, you should be able to use the preview tool as well.
+- Once your PDF compiles for the first time, you should be able to use the preview tool as well (the double-paned icon with the small magnifying glass).

 9. Done!
 See the resources below for more information on this process and additional tools you may be interested in installing.